Simple Ways to Treat & Prevent Maskne

 Wear a Moisturizer That Doesn't Clog Your Pores

 This one may seem a little counterintuitive, especially if face masks are causing the production of extra moisture.
 But, hear me out.
 Oil-free moisturizers give your skin the good kind of hydrating moisture that can serve as a protective barrier.
 If your skin is on the oily side, I recommend the Yarrow Oil Free Moisturizing Gel.
 The stars of this lightweight gel- detoxifying yarrow, soothing willow bark and healing frankincense--work synergistically in a moisturizing base of vegan hyaluronic acid to create a protective matte veil.

 If your skin can experience dryness even while you're breaking out, you may want to step up the moisture a notch and use the Goji Mate' Ultralight Moisturizer.
-Packed with antioxidants, calming cucumber and mineral spf (titanium dioxide), this lightweight lotion nourishes your skin without clogging your pores.
+Packed with antioxidants and calming cucumber, this lightweight lotion nourishes your skin without clogging your pores.

 Skip the Makeup

 It can be tempting to reach for the foundation and concealer to cover up your maskne.
 But, this could actually cause further irritation and clog pores even further.
 Let your skin breathe and give it time to heal by flaunting your natural beauty whenever possible.

 If you absolutely need to wear some makeup, I recommend starting with a primer specifically designed to treat breakouts.
 I love the Jane Iredale Smooth Affair Primer for Oily Skin.
 It noticeably reduces the appearance of pores and soothes blemishes while creating a smooth, matte finish.